 For three days every March the museum galleries are decorated stunningly with fresh flowers.
 For Bouquets to Art, members of Bay Area flower clubs and professional florists design arrangements inspired by museum paintings.
 Some mimic the paintings, other pick up the colors or feeling; overall, they enliven the galleries.

 ●Legion of Honor 100 34th Ave./Clement St., in Lincoln Park, Outer Richmond District.
 Fee; tickets may be used on the same day for free entrance to the deYoung.
 Situated on a scenic knoll overlooking the Golden Gate Bridge, this impressive neoclassical marble structure--a ¾ replica of the Palais de la Legion d’Honneur in Paris (where Napoleon established his new Order of the Legion of Honor in the 18th century)--is the only museum in the country exhibiting primarily French art.
 A small glass pyramid in the entry seems to make a nod to the larger one at Paris’s Louvre, and Rodin’s earliest casting of his sculpture, “The Thinker,” greets visitors as they approach the entrance.
-Indeed, the museum’s collection of Rodins is outstanding and were cast by the artist.
+Indeed, the museum’s collection of more than 80 Rodins is outstanding and were cast by the artist.
 This museum also holds the city’s collection of European and ancient art.
-The museum was given to the city of San Francisco on Armistice Day in 1924 and is dedicated to the memory of California men who died in World War I. Free organ concerts are presented on weekends at 4 p.m., and a cafe offers simple food with a French flair as well as a dining room and terrace with a view.
+The museum was given to the city of San Francisco on Armistice Day in 1924 and is dedicated to the memory of California men who died in World War I. Free concerts on the museum’s 4,500-pipe organ are presented in the Rodin Gallery on weekends at 4 p.m., and a cafe offers simple food with a French flair as well as a dining room and terrace with a view.

-The entrance to the Holocaust Memorial is on the north side of the parking circle.
-A semicircular stairway leads down to an area where cast bronze, white-painted pieces created by sculptor George Segal are displayed.
+The entrance to the Holocaust Memorial, which is owned and maintained by the San Francisco Arts Commission, is on the north side of the parking circle.
+A semicircular stairway leads down to an area where the cast bronze, white-painted pieces created by sculptor George Segal are displayed.